blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 # BBDN-LTI-Tool-Provider-Node
 This project is a multi-purpose application designed to demonstrate several integration methods available with Blackboard Learn.
-The application is an LTI 1.1 and Advantage Tool Provider.
+The application is an LTI 1.1, LTI 1.3, and Advantage Tool Provider.
+It also has code to emit Caliper events, as well as act as a very basic caliper eventstore.

 Upon launch of the LTI Tool, the user is given a few options:

 - Send Outcomes: Send a Grade to the Tool Consumer with LTI Outcomes